alphagov/specialist-publisher/docs/creating-editing-and-removing-specialist-document-types-and-finders.md

 4. Follow steps in the [Deploy and publish](#deploy-and-publish) section above, to re-publish the finder.
 It should suffice to run `search:update_schema` in `search-api`.

-## Adding or amending values for existing fields on a specialist document
+## Adding values for existing fields on a specialist document

 1. In `publishing-api`:
    - Add the new values to the field you are amending, in the [specialist_document schema](https://github.com/alphagov/publishing-api/blob/6d5595470bd0e7f3072e06f0113e3ca5514b6e98/content_schemas/formats/shared/definitions/_specialist_document.jsonnet).
 See [example here](https://github.com/alphagov/publishing-api/pull/2659/files#diff-e427ec772dc2597718b907f2db7772ad580d90452a76ce291114ddd0cfacb289).